elastic/elasticsearch-js/docs/examples/proxy/README.md

 Install the [Vercel CLI](https://vercel.com/docs/cli) to bootstrap the project, or read the [quickstart](https://vercel.com/docs) documentation.

 If you are using the CLI, bootstrap the project by running `vercel`.
-You can test the project locally with `vercel dev`, and deploy it with `vercel deploy`.
+Test the project locally with `vercel dev`, and deploy it with `vercel deploy`.
 Configure the `ELASTIC_CLOUD_ID` [environment varible](https://vercel.com/docs/environment-variables) as well.
 The Api Key is passed from the frontend app via a `Authorization` header as `Bearer` token and is